patilaja/Stock-Price-Prediction/README.md

 - The ARIMA and LSTM algorithms that were developed for forecasting the time series are based on rolling forecasting.
 The rolling forecasting  focuses on a single forecast, i.e., the next data point to predict, for each data set.

-- Comparing all the models, FB Prophet model gave the lowest RMSE of 7.05 and  Mean Absolute Error is: 4.83
+- Comparing all the models, FB Prophet model gave the lowest RMSE of 4.13 and  Mean Absolute Error is: 3.18

-- FB Prophet  Model predicted JPM stock closing price on 2022-12-09 will be $138.32
+- FB Prophet  Model predicted JPM Closing price on 2022-12-09 would be around $138.32

 #### Credits